When to plant Daffodils in Union County, IL

-Aim to plant Daffodils in Union County County on or after mid-spring; the window stays open through late spring.
-Union County County's 194-day frost-free season gives you enough for a full main crop and a short fall succession.
+Aim to plant Daffodils in Union County on or after mid-spring; the window stays open through late spring.
+Union County's 194-day frost-free season gives you enough for a full main crop and a short fall succession.
 A second sowing from September 16 to September 30 extends the harvest into fall.

 When to Plant Daffodils in Union County, IL